Proton Therapy for Pediatric Cancer

 A Better Experience for Cancer Patients and Families

 Navigating a cancer diagnosis can be extremely difficult for families.
 Our extensive team of experts is here to guide you through the entire process, from diagnosis to treatment to recovery and beyond.
-If proton therapy is recommended, either alone or together with other treatments, our pediatric oncologists will develop an individualized treatment plan.
+If proton therapy is recommended, our pediatric oncologists will develop an individualized treatment plan.
+This may or may be combined with other treatments.
 We will also make sure patients and families understand every step of treatment decisions.

 Proton therapy sessions occur over a period of up to eight weeks.
-Proton therapy does not cause pain, and because treatments are noninvasive, patients are able to continue with their daily activities throughout treatment.
+Because treatments are noninvasive and do not cause pain, patients are able to continue with their daily activities throughout treatment.

 Learn More About Our Proton Therapy Expertise